drone/tutorials/content/rust/docker/rust-docker-arm.md

 ## `RUN` Instruction

 The `RUN` instruction executes a command in the image context.
-In this case it installs the linker we need to compile for the `aarch64` platform and instructs rustup to add the Rust Standard Library.
+In this case it installs the linker you need to compile for the `aarch64` platform and instructs rustup to add the Rust Standard Library.

 {{< highlight text "linenos=table,hl_lines=2-4" >}}
 FROM rust:latest